clelzey/password-generator/README.md

 - [W3 schools - How TO - Snackbar / Toast](https://www.w3schools.com/howto/howto_js_snackbar.asp) - This resource was used
 to create the snackbar notice when passwords are copied to the clipboard.
 - [W3 schools - How TO - Range Slicers](https://www.w3schools.com/howto/howto_js_rangeslider.asp) - This resource was used
 to create the range slider and its connection to the label used on the page.
+Thanks to Connor over on the Scrimba Discord server for this resource.

 ## Author